 Even without any livestock on rangelands, the horse and burro management situation would be unsustainable.
 Horses and burros have very few natural predators that overlap their range.
-As a result, we would still face a situation where the BLM and Forest Service would need to manage the horse and burro populations to protect the range and prevent self-limitation of the populations via starvation and dehydration.
+As a result, the BLM and Forest Service would need to manage the horse and burro populations to protect the range and prevent self-limitation of the populations via starvation and dehydration.
 (See enclosures)

-American Farm Bureau Federation • American Sheep Industry Association Masters of Foxhounds Association • Mule Deer Foundation • National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association • National Wildlife Refuge Association Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society
+American Farm Bureau Federation • American Sheep Industry Association • Masters of Foxhounds Association • Mule Deer Foundation National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association National Wildlife Refuge Association • Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society